kiba/Writings/for_science/dramatis_personae.md

 * **Ruby Rose** - First Appearance: Chapter 15.
 She is a second year student at Signal Academy.
 Fifteen years old Huntress-in-training involved in an altercation with armed robbers at a dust shop.

-* **Glynda Goodwitch** - First Appearance: Chapter 15.
-She is a huntress and professor at Beacon Academy.
-After driving off the robbers, she, along with Ruby Rose, applied first aid until the ambulance arrived.
+**Glynda Goodwitch** - She is a huntress and professor at Beacon Academy.
+After driving off the robbers, she, along with Ruby Rose, applied first aid to the Sidonian victims until the ambulance arrived.

+Appearance: 15, 16, 17, 18

 * **Headmaster Ozpin** - He is the Headmaster of the Beacon Academy, a combat school.
 Talked to everyone involved with the incident from chapter 15.